 Place on a plate, spoon your syrup mixture on top and enjoy.

-Recipe courtesy The Valley Green Inn, Philadelphia
+Recipe courtesy of The Valley Green Inn, Philadelphia